ImaanBontle/SDV-immersive-weathers/README.md

 **Introducing: Immersive Weathers!**

-With Immersive Weathers, I will slowly be adding more depth and variety to the in-game weather, with the end goal of making a realistic, fully-customisable experience.
-Each mod will allow you to tweak the settings individually, or to use one of several pre-defined weather templates for an easier, streamlined setup.
-Some of the planned features include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
+With this series, I will slowly be adding more depth and variety to the in-game weather, with the end goal of creating a realistic, fully-customisable experience.Some of the planned features include custom climates, dynamic weather, realistic forecasts and optional gameplay challenges.
+Each mod will also allow you to tweak the settings individually, or to use one of several pre-defined weather templates for an easier, streamlined setup.

 **The first mod in the series, [Climate Control](#about-climate-control), has just been released (did someone say 'Snow in Fall'?).
 Stay tuned for more updates!**